Stadler Rail: History

-The company has also grown via numerous acquisitions, including the Swiss company Winpro AG based in Winterthur during 2005, Voith Rail Services of the Netherlands in 2013, and Vossloh Rail Vehicles of Valencia during 2015.
+The company has also grown via numerous acquisitions, including the Swiss company Winpro AG based in Winterthur in 2005, Voith Rail Services of the Netherlands in 2013, and Vossloh Rail Vehicles España S.A. of Valencia during 2015.
 They have been integrated into the wider Stadler Rail organisation, broadening the range of products and services on offer.

 For many years, Peter Spuhler has served as the company's chief executive officer (CEO), as well as holding a major stake in the business.
 According to Peter Jenelten, Stadler Rail's Executive Vice-President for Marketing and Sales, has credited the business' relatively lean structure as having enabled very rapid decision-making and reducing product's time to market, which in turn has been an important selling point for its customers.
 Railway industry periodical Rail Magazine has claimed that Stadler Rail has been a major beneficiary of customer dissatisfaction with the dominant market competitors, particularly in terms of delivery and certification issues.

-During 2014, Stadler Rail announced the formation of a joint venture with Azerbaijan-based company International Railway Distribution LLC to manufacture rolling stock in the nation.
+In 2014, Stadler Rail announced the formation of a joint venture with Azerbaijan-based company International Railway Distribution LLC to manufacture rolling stock in the nation.
 One month prior, Stadler had received a SFr120 million contract to produce 30 sleeper and dining cars.
 Rolling stock originally intended for Russia has also been resold to Azerbaijan and neighbouring Georgia.

 Stadler Rail had traditionally avoided major involvement with the British railway customer base, which it has claimed was due to the unfavourable complexity of the regulatory environment.
 However, in 2017, management decided to embark on a decisive push into Britain, both to acquire market share amongst its rail operators and to establish new manufacturing and servicing facilities.
 It quickly secured a £610 million order from Abellio Greater Anglia for its FLIRT family, leading to 378 vehicles conforming to the UK's restrictive loading gauge that were built in Bussnang.
 Further orders in the UK market have included Glasgow Subway's order for 17 underground trains, operating via an automated driverless system, it is a first for Stadler.
-Another major order came from Merseytravel for bespoke electric trains.
+Another major order came from Merseytravel for bespoke electric trains for Liverpool's Merseyrail commuter rail system.
+It has also supplied trains and tram-trains to Transport for Wales Rail.